Lennart2410/FH---MDT-Compact-Programming-Course/README.md

     - Yasaman OladzadAbasabadi 7223229: PickingStation and related classes
     - Niloufar OladzadAbasabadi 7223228: AGVRunner and related classes
     - Marianne Nosseir 7224660: PackingStation and related classes

----

-## Preparing tasks

-### Self assignment 1

-    - Problem 1: Yasaman OladzadAbasabadi 7223229
-    - Problem 2: Lennart Ziehm 7201519
-    - Problem 3: Niloufar OladzadAbasabadi 7223228
-    - Problem 4: Lennart Ziehm 7201519

-### Self assignment 2

-    - Class implementation part 1: Marianne Nosseir 7224660
-        - Implementation of IndustrialProcess & SingleOperation classes and IOperation interface
-    - Class implementation part 2: Lennart Ziehm 7201519
-        - Implementation of AGV and Position classes
-    - Self designed analysis task 1: Yasaman OladzadAbasabadi 7223229
-        - Analysis of SingleOperation & IndustrialProcess classes.
-            - Calculation of the average nominalTimeMinutes of all Operations
-            - Calculation of the fastest and the slowest Operation
-            - Printing a sorted list in the order of finish time of each SingleOperation
-    - Self designed analysis task 2: Niloufar OladzadAbasabadi 7223228
-        - Analysis of the AGV class.
-Test for checking:
-            - if any AGV has less than 20 percent of battery left
-            - if any AGV is used multiple time for different operations
-            - which AGV is the fastest overall

-### Self assignment 3

-    - Lennart Ziehm 7201519: Implementation of HardwareResources, NonHumanResources, Resource + UML-Diagram
-    - Yasaman OladzadAbasabadi 7223229: Implementation of TransportOperation, HumanOperation and reworking IOperation
-    - Niloufar OladzadAbasabadi 7223228: Implementation of HumanResources, MaterialResources and SoftwareResources
-    - Marianne Nosseir 7224660: Implementation of Process, ManagementProcess and IndustrialProcess